 While the US Dollar is still the primary reserve currency chosen by the majority of central banks all over the world, the New Zealand Dollar has expanded its presence within global Forex trading.
-Over the last few years, the global trading share held by the NZD has increased and it is now the 10th ranked trading currency on the global market.
+Over the last few years, the global trading share held by the NZD has increased, and it is now the 10th ranked trading currency on the global market.
 The NZD/USD pairing now accounts for almost 2% of the total trading turnover, making this pair the ninth most commonly traded pairing.
 The NZD to USD currency pair is considered to be a major pair because it involves the use of the US Dollar.
-The NZDUSD pair is sometimes referred to as the Kiwi pair and it can be quite tricky to trade as it has a very low margin.
-This means that overtrading is a common problem, so this pair should only be traded by experienced investors as those who are beginners in the Forex market may find that they experience unexpected losses when trading to trade these currencies.
+The NZD/USD pair is sometimes referred to as the Kiwi pair, and it can be quite tricky to trade as it has a very low margin.
+This means that overtrading is a common problem, so this pair should only be traded by experienced investors, as those who are beginners in the Forex market may find that they experience unexpected losses when attempting to trade these currencies.

 The Economy and Currency of New Zealand